Piderman/mattycollins.com.au/_posts/13-06-11-double-stranded-sass.md

 {% endhighlight %}

 This allows me to:
-* have the code for module only exist once
+* have the code for a module only exist once
 * use it as an @include inside a media-query
 * use it as an @extend on anything I cannot add the class to
 * use it as a class in the HTML

 The end result is very minimal as it mainly runs off SASS's concatenation when using extends.
 Its a bit of extra work to setup, but when the module is small like the clearfix, it becomes very powerful and portable.

-##More complex case
+##A More complex example
 The above works well for a simple or single element case, but there will no doubt be tough ones.
 This is how I write the media object.

 {% highlight sass %}